 The youth they serve are among the most at-risk in the state.
-For example, 90 percent of children have a parent with history of drug abuse, with 60 percent having used themselves; while 75 percent of children have a history of attempted suicide, and 80 percent of children have a history of sexual abuse.
+Ninety percent of children have a parent with history of drug abuse, and 60 percent have used themselves.
+At least 75 percent of children have a history of attempted suicide, and 80 percent have a history of sexual abuse.

 “We look forward to the savings this new energy source will bring to us, as well as the opportunity for the children we serve and our staff to experience firsthand electricity from the sun.
 It has been a great pleasure working with Everybody Solar and Mountain Association,” Patty Wilder of Buckhorn said.

-The energy experts at the Mountain Association are helping with technical details of the project, with HOMES, Inc. as the contractor.
-Three energy interns currently working with the Mountain Association to learn energy efficiency and solar skills helped with the installation of the system in December 2020.
-The install was an opportunity for them, as well as Buckhorn maintenance employees, to gain further hands-on experience with all aspects of a solar installation.
+Experts at the Mountain Association helped with technical details of the project, and HOMES, Inc., out of Letcher County, served as the contractor.
+Energy interns with the Mountain Association helped with the installation of the system.
+The install was an opportunity for them, as well as Buckhorn maintenance employees, to gain further hands-on experience with many aspects of a solar installation.